Top M&A KPIs: The key early-stage M&A deal evaluation metrics you should be tracking

 • Employee KPIs

-Below are several M&A deal evaluation metrics, but it's important to note that the metrics you evaluate will differ depending on the industry and business model of the target company.
+Below are some of the most common M&A performance metrics to look at when evaluating a target company.
+But it's important to note that the metrics you evaluate will differ depending on the industry and business model of the target company and your own strategic objectives.

 Revenue and sales KPIs

 Sales: Sales and revenue growth should be predictable and consistent.
-When evaluating this metric, look at the company’s performance versus market trends.
-If the target company’s performance isn’t as good as (or better than) the market average, it might not make a good acquisition.
+When evaluating a target company’s sales, benchmark their performance against market trends.
+If the target company’s performance isn’t keeping pace with the market average, it might not make a good acquisition.

-Profit: How is the company’s profitability?
+Profit: How is the company’s profitability and financial health?
 The gross profit margin shows how much of the company’s revenue is profit, after factoring in expenses.
 It is shown as a percentage, and the formula to calculate it is as follows:

 Market share: What percentage of total sales does the company have in their industry?
 How large is the customer base?
 Is the company the market leader?
 This metric is calculated by taking the company’s sales over a given period and dividing them by the total sales in the industry in the same period.